Space-grown lettuce is safe to eat, says study. Delicious, say astronauts - KTVZ

 Researchers analyzed the red romaine lettuce crops from 2014 to 2016 and determined that lettuce grown in space is not only safe for astronauts to eat — it’s also free of disease-causing microbes and as nutritious as lettuce grown on Earth.

+“We were delightfully surprised at how much the astronauts enjoyed growing and eating the fresh lettuce!” said Christina Khodadad, study author and researcher at NASA’s Kennedy Space Center in Florida.
 “The ability to grow food in a sustainable system that is safe for crew consumption will become critical as NASA moves toward longer missions.
-Salad-type, leafy greens can be grown and consumed fresh with few resources,” said Christina Khodadad, study author and researcher at NASA’s Kennedy Space Center in Florida.
+Salad-type, leafy greens can be grown and consumed fresh with few resources.”

 Astronauts rely on pre-packaged meals they rehydrate in space.
 Dried fruits, nuts, peanut butter, chicken, beef and shrimp cocktail are all on the menu — but no salads can be that processed and survive the trip to zero gravity.